bzminer/bzminer2/README.md

 --log-table-interval 30000   # 'log': reprint the device table every 30s (0 = every snapshot)
 --tui-interval 400           # 'tui': repaint the dashboard every 400ms
---interval 1000              # the underlying data rate for all of them, and the web UI
+--interval 1000              # the underlying data rate for all of them, and the web UI --hashrate-window 30         # seconds the reported hashrate averages over
 ```

+`--hashrate-window` is a different thing from the three above it: they decide how
+often a number is *drawn*, it decides what the number *is*.
+A GPU's hash counter
+advances one batch at a time, so an un-averaged rate reads 0, 0, 0, BURST, 0 - the
+window is what makes it a rate.
+Raise it for a calmer number on a bursty rig, lower
+it to see an intensity or thread change take effect sooner.
+The `avg` figure is
+unaffected; that is always since start.

+The mining table's **`cfg`** column says how each device is *configured*, as
+opposed to what it is doing: `i64` is a GPU at intensity 64, `i0` a GPU on auto,
+and `t16` a CPU mining on 16 threads.
+It is the quickest way to confirm a setting
+actually took.

+Under the summary row's **`pool hr`** is that rate as a percentage of the miner's
+own: **100%** means the pool is crediting exactly what your rig reports, below
+means it is finding fewer shares than its hashrate implies, above means luck has
+run your way.
+It is the number to watch if a miner looks fast but pays badly.
+Expect it to swing over minutes and settle over hours - it is computed from
+accepted shares, so a short run says very little.

 **Keys, on every screen:**